 Emotional regulation is the ability to manage how we experience and express emotions in healthy ways.
 It's not about ignoring or suppressing feelings—it's about navigating them with awareness and choice.

-• Regretful decisions made in the heat of the moment
+• Impulsive decisions: Acting in the heat of emotion

 Techniques Therapists Use and Teach

-• Deep breathing: Helps reset your nervous system and slow racing thoughts
+• Deep breathing: Helps calm the nervous system

-• Body awareness: Learn to recognize physical signs of emotional buildup
+• Body awareness: Noticing physical signs of stress

 It's a Skill—Not a Trait